We may earn a commission when you buy through links in our articles. Learn more.

 The Brand of Castigation will become the Brand of Tethering at level 13, which increases the psychic damage you deal to twice your hemocraft modifier.
 It also prevents creatures from taking the Dash action, and attempts to teleport away cause psychic damage or outright failure.

-Grim Psychometry may sound like a dark and terrible Blood Hunter feature, but it simply refers to rolling with advantage on History (INT) checks that are to do with uncovering the history of an object that’s been touched by evil.
-While you earn this feature to boost your brainpower at level nine, level ten introduces Dark Augmentation to boost your physical resilience.
+The level nine Grim Psychometry may sound like a dark and terrible Blood Hunter feature, but it simply refers to rolling with advantage on History (INT) checks that are to do with uncovering the history of an object that’s been touched by evil.

+Level 10 introduces Dark Augmentation to boost your physical resilience.
 Your speed here increases by five feet, and you’ll get a bonus to STR, DEX, and CON saving throws equal to your hemocraft modifier.

 You’ll also earn advantage on saving throws against being charmed or frightened 5e at the 14th level thanks to the feature Hardened Soul.

-Of course, a truly expert Blood Hunter has honed their mind, body, and spirit in order to take on a world of darkness.
+Of course a truly expert Blood Hunter has honed their mind, body, and spirit in order to take on a world of darkness.
 So much has been sacrificed up to this point, that it only feels fair that the universe gives a little something back.

-Because of this, level 20 Blood Hunters can activate Sanguine Mastery, which allows them to reroll a hemocraft die once per turn and use the roll of their choice.
+Level 20 Blood Hunters can activate Sanguine Mastery, which allows them to reroll a hemocraft die once per turn and use the roll of their choice.
 Additionally, if you score a critical hit using a weapon with an active crimson rite, you regain one use of the Blood Maledict feature that was already used up.

 DnD Blood Hunter 5e - Explorer's Guide to Wildemount characters and ruins (art by Wizards of the Coast)